EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 For PID credential issuance, this RFC allows both authorization and preauthorized code flows.
 Credential offer can be provided by reference and by value.
 In the first case the `credential_offer_uri` query parameter contains the URL where the credential offer from the government-approved identity provider can be resolved.
 This approach ensures a streamlined user experience while maintaining the necessary information exchange for the PID issuance process.
-The holder wallet obtains the above by scanning a QR code for cross-device workflows or via a deeplink for same-device workflows.
+The wallet user obtains the above by scanning a QR code for cross-device workflows or via a deeplink for same-device workflows.

 Here there's an example: